PDCRL/ConcurrentGraphDS/README.md

 The subdirectory src/acyclicity provides the source code for Graph data structure variants which maintain acycylicity, as decribed below:
 1. Sequential Graph data structure
 2. Concurrent Coarse Lock Graph Data Structure
-3. Concurrent Fine Lock Graph Data Structure without deletion of incoming edges (Cycle detection using collect)
+3. Concurrent Fine Lock Graph Data Structure without deletion of incoming edges of deleted vertices (Cycle detection using collect)
-4. Concurrent Fine Lock Graph Data Structure with deletion of incoming edges (Cycle detection using Reachability)
+4. Concurrent Fine Lock Graph Data Structure with deletion of incoming edges of deleted vertices (Cycle detection using Reachability)
-5. Concurrent Fine Lock Graph Data Structure without deletion of incoming edges (Cycle detection using collect)
+5. Concurrent Fine Lock Graph Data Structure without deletion of incoming edges of deleted vertices (Cycle detection using collect)
-6. Concurrent Fine Lock Graph Data Structure with deletion of incoming edges (Cycle detection using Reachability)
+6. Concurrent Fine Lock Graph Data Structure with deletion of incoming edges of deleted vertices (Cycle detection using Reachability)

+To compile any source file, run the command: g++ -std=c++11 filename.cpp -lpthread -o filename.o

+To run this binary file, use the following format:
+./filename.o numOfThreads numOfInitialVertices numOfOperationsPerThread

 If you have any questions, please contact: cs15mtech01004@iith.ac.in